markNZed/processism-react-three/storyboard.md

 ## 33.2.
 Animation
 Zoom out and show new relations that form a new entity
 ## 33.3.
 Narration
-As our exploration of processism progresses, we observe a general strategy at play—a movement from the specific to the abstract, from individual entities to the structures they form when viewed together.
+As our exploration of processism progresses, we observe a general strategy at play — a movement from the specific to the abstract, from individual entities to the structures they form when viewed together.
 This movement is the process of abstraction in action.

 When entities accumulate and interact, they generate new patterns and structures.
 By zooming out and identifying these patterns, we engage in the process of abstraction.